helderhgc/Statistics_R/README.md

 # Statistics_R
-Reporitoy to support  the Statisical course baed on R language.
+Repository to support a Statistical R-based course.